 OFAC determined that Acteon made a voluntary self-disclosure of the Apparent Violations, and that these Apparent Violations constitute a non-egregious case.
-The total statutory maximum civil monetary penalty amount for the Apparent Violations is \$1,595,000.
-The total base civil monetary penalty amount for the Apparent Violations is \$237,629.
+The total statutory maximum civil monetary penalty amount for the Apparent Violations is \$1,595,000.4 The total base civil monetary penalty amount for the Apparent Violations is \$237,629.5 effect at the time of the activity, regardless of whether such activity occurred before or after the regulations were renamed and reissued.

 The settlement amount reflects OFAC's consideration of the following facts and circumstances, pursuant to the General Factors under OFAC's Economic Sanctions Enforcement Guidelines, 31 C.F.R.
 Part 501, app.
-A. OFAC determined the following to be aggravating factors: (1) Seatronics demonstrated reckless disregard for U.S. sanctions laws and regulations by failing to exercise a minimal degree of caution or care when it provided goods and services to vessels or effect at the time of the activity, regardless of whether such activity occurred before or after the regulations were renamed and reissued.
+A. OFAC determined the following to be aggravating factors: